msg-fabric/msg-fabric-plugin-ec-target-router/README.md

-# msg-fabric-plugin-router-ec
+# msg-fabric-plugin-router-ec (deprecated)

-Eliptic Curve router identity for [msg-fabric](https://github.com/shanewholloway/msg-fabric-core)
+This package is deprecated.